About Exodus Housing

 Lina Abulaban, Family Service Specialist:

-Kyoko provides case management services that assists households access community resources, obtain permanent housing and plan for long term stability.
-She holds a BA degree in Communications and has had prior work experience with other social service agencies.
-Kyoko has been with Exodus Housing for 1 year.
+Lina provides case management services that assists households access community resources, obtain permanent housing and plan for long term stability.
+She holds a BA degree in English Literature and French and has had prior work experience with other social service agencies.
+Lina has been with Exodus Housing for almost 1 year.
+(August 2021 – present)

 Marie Saplan, Family Service Specialist: